CNelias/CategoricalTimeSeries.jl/paper/paper.md

 # Statement of need

 While several implementations of categorical time-series analysis methods are accessible online, they are written in different languages, some of which are not free (e.g. Matlab).
-Additionally, no implementations for methods such as the *spectral envelope* of the *random projection* (see *Overview of functionalities* below) are available online.
+Additionally, no implementations for methods such as the *spectral envelope* or the *random projection* (see *Overview of functionalities* below) are available online.
 This package centralizes and implements most of the standard methods of categorical time-series analysis in a single toolbox fully written in the Julia language.

 # Overview of functionalities